Probing High-Speed Electron Behavior in Magnetized Plasma Using Intense Laser Pulses and Quantum Electrodynamics: Constructing Solutions to the Dirac Equation: Unraveling Relativistic Electron Dynamics in Plasma

-where $m_e^{*}$ is the renormalized mass of the electron in the strong electromagnetic field.
-We have included Dirac field current and radiative correction terms in writing the Lagrangian density as quantum correction terms.\\ In our present model, we have considered the contribution of the effective mass of accelerated photon in terms of plasma frequency at maximum interaction between the accelerated photon and relativistic electron.
-As a result of such interaction, photons acquire a new momentum ${\bf k'}$
+The resulting theory is known as the Furry picture of strong field quantum electrodynamics.
+It preserve the structure of perturbative QED in its particle content and interaction term, photons and so called dressed electron positron states interact via the bare QED interaction vertex, but qualitative differ from its vacuum equivalent field.\\ In our present model, we have considered the contribution of the effective mass of accelerated photon in terms of plasma frequency at maximum interaction between the accelerated photon and relativistic electron.
+As a result of such interaction, photons acquire a new momentum ${\mathbf k'}$